Epickitrolaz/ultimatetrollium/README.md

 # ultimatetrollium
-A collection of simple bash scripts for the raspberry pi made to simplify running wifi/bluetooth attacks using ssh.
+A collection of simple bash scripts for the raspberry pi made to simplify cybersecurity research using ssh.

-Note: Some scripts were not made by me.
+Some scripts were not made by me.

 Carwhisperer: https://trifinite.org/stuff/carwhisperer